MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient5-attachkernelwide.md

-##### - ConnectOptions.DEBUG_ATTACH_EXDI_DRIVER
+#### DEBUG_ATTACH_KERNEL_CONNECTION

+<i>ConnectOptions</i> will be interpreted the same way as the options that follow the <b>-k</b> switch on the WinDbg and KD command lines.
+Environment variables affect <i>ConnectOptions</i> in the same way they affect the <b>-k</b> switch.

+#### DEBUG_ATTACH_EXDI_DRIVER

 eXDI drivers are not described in this documentation.
 If you have an eXDI interface to your hardware probe or hardware simulator, please contact Microsoft for debugging information.

-##### - ConnectOptions.DEBUG_ATTACH_KERNEL_CONNECTION

-<i>ConnectOptions</i> will be interpreted the same way as the options that follow the <b>-k</b> switch on the WinDbg and KD command lines.
-Environment variables affect <i>ConnectOptions</i> in the same way they affect the <b>-k</b> switch.

 ## -returns